List of supporting Arrow characters: Nick Anastas

 Nick Anastas (portrayed by Evan Roderick) is a Star City police officer who (initially) had a firm anti-vigilante stance of the Star City Police Department.
 He is also the boyfriend of Curtis Holt.
 Nick is one of the few honest cops that do not side with Diaz.

 Sam Armand

 Sam Armand (portrayed by Pej Vahdat) is a corrupt district attorney and ally of Diaz.
 Sam is fired by Oliver after he discovers his allegiance to Diaz.
 He is later arrested by Samantha Watson after the F.B.I. obtains evidence of his crimes.

 Athena

 Athena (portrayed by Kyra Zagorsky) is a former member of the League of Assassins once associated with Malcolm Merlyn as his second-in command.
 She took the position as leader of the Thanatos Guild that was supposed to be led by Merlyn prior to his death.
 In the final season, Athena is the leader of the League.
 She ambushes Oliver, Thea and Nyssa who are trying to infiltrate a base for ancient texts on the Monitor and she ends up being crushed by falling debris ending the Thanatos Guild.

 B

-Beatrice

-Beatrice (portrayed by Samantha Jo) is a member of the Ninth Circle, who informs Emiko Queen that the organization's council has turned on her and then kills her.

-Bell

-Bell (portrayed by David Stuart) is the deputy director of A.R.G.U.S.
-Secretly, he works with the Ninth Circle, actively trying to prevent John Diggle and Lyla Michaels from capturing Dante.
-He is killed by Dante, when Ricardo Diaz informs Dante that he has walked into an A.R.G.U.S. trap.
-Following his death, Bell's involvement with the Ninth Circle is covered up by the Pentagon.